denisecase/datafun-central/content/languages/css/_index.md

 individual elements such as fonts, colors, and backgrounds, and can apply custom CSS classes to elements for greater control over styling.

+Metabase supports SQL queries and has a web-based interface.

-### Redash
+### CSS in Redash

-Redash is an open-source data analytics platform that allows users to create interactive dashboards and reports.
+Redash is an open-source data visualization and dashboarding platform that allows users to connect to various data sources and create interactive dashboards and reports.
 It provides a range of customization options for dashboard styling, including the ability to use custom CSS code to modify the appearance